richardschoen/QshOni/README.md

 `CALL PGM(QSHONI/SRCBLDC)`

-# Installing QSHONI library via wget and creating NODE command objects
+# Installing QSHONI library via wget and creating command objects

 Use this install method if you want to install from a save file object via wget